Pickering Beach, Ontario: Community Association

 At the time of the community's establishment, the Powell Road (later Pickering Beach Road), the main path leading to the beach, was a dirt road.
-In the 1930s, Stanley Mann, a realtor hired by Tuckett, helped the local residents form the Pickering Beach Community Association to address issues such as poor condition of roads and flooding.
+In the 1930s, Stanley Mann, a real estate manager hired by Tuckett, helped the local residents form the Pickering Beach Community Association to address issues such as poor condition of roads and flooding.
 The Association consulted with Tuckett, and came up with a plan to raise funds for improving the poor condition of the gravel roads leading to the Beach.
 The vendors at the Beach were now required to pay a license fee (up to a maximum of $15 per season); the collected amount would go towards the road maintenance.
 The number of vendors was restricted to two of each type; e.g. only two bakery wagons were allowed on the beach at a time.

 In 1937, the Association formalized its constitution and elected officers.
 It had a nominal membership fee ($1 for residents, 25 cents for visitors), which paid for police presence during the events organized at the beach, among other things.
 The Association held monthly meetings at various cottages in rotation, and at rented spaces in Toronto during winter.
 It also organized various events such as races, tug-o-war contests, softball games, bingo games, and Christmas Euchres.

 By 1935, electricity supply had reached the lakefront cottages and farmers through power lines.
 By 1938, the Association had 150 members.
-It lobbied for lower electricity rates, and negotiated weekly garbage collection from the cottages for a fee of $3 per season.
+It lobbied for lower electricity rates, and negotiated weekly garbage collection from the cottages for a fee of $3 per season. prior garbage placement was simply either burned or buried often at the back on cottagers property.

-In 1940, the Association, with contribution from Stanley Mann, built the Marquee Dance Pavilion at Pickering Beach.
-Mann also led a campaign by the cottagers to develop a park at the end of the Shoal Point Road, west of the Pickering Beach.
-The new park had a baseball field, picnic tables, and a concession stand.

-During the World War II, Stanley Mann worked at Defence Industries Limited Pickering Works, located north-west of Pickering Beach.
-He eventually purchased all the unsold lots from James Tuckett, and encouraged his friends and acquaintances to visit the Pickering Beach.

-After the end of the War in 1945, several students from the University of Toronto's Ajax campus rented the Pickering Beach cottages and winterized them.
-The Pickering Beach cottages now remained in use throughout the year.
+Just prior to the end of WWII some cottagers started moving to Pickering Beach and made their cottages into year round homes this included several former military servicepeople looking to start new lives.
+The first home built for the purpose of a year-round dwelling was the Corbet "Beach House" in 1951 located at the former 101 Orchard Drive.

 The local taxpayers formed the Pickering Beach Ratepayers' Association, which lobbied for facilities such as street lights, fire station, and upgraded telephone and power lines.
 In the 1970s, the Ratepayers' Association was renamed to Pickering Beach Residents Association.
 It started a newspaper, The Beach Newsview, which covered local news, births, deaths, and family profiles.
 The Association organized the Strawberry Shortcake Festival every June.
 The festival featured shortcakes and entertainment, and the proceeds were donated to charitable causes including the Ajax and Pickering General Hospital.